Introduction

 For the construction industry, where the risks are high and expectations higher, a thorough, role-specific check isn’t just helpful, it’s essential.
 These are some of the basic background checks commonly used in the industry, but they can, and should, be expanded depending on the specific job title, seniority level, and your company’s internal requirements.

-Legal Considerations for Background Checks in Hong Kong’s Construction Industry
+Legal Considerations for Background Screening in the Construction Industry in Hong Kong

 Personal Data (Privacy) Ordinance (PDPO) Compliance: Under the PDPO, construction companies must obtain explicit, informed consent from candidates before collecting any personal data, including identity information, criminal records, or medical details.
 The collected data should be used only for legitimate employment purposes such as safety compliance or role suitability.
 Employers must ensure the data is securely stored to prevent unauthorized access, especially given the multiple contractors often involved in construction projects.
 Personal data should also be retained only as long as necessary and disposed of securely once it’s no longer needed.